carbon-language/carbon-lang/docs/project/goals.md

 Programming languages do not succeed in a vacuum.
-The Carbon project cannot merely _design_ a language in order to succeed, it must tackle the full ecosystem of tooling that makes programmers effective using the language.
-This includes not only a compiler and standard library, but also a broad range of other tools that enable programmers to be more effective, efficient, or productive.
+The Carbon project cannot merely _design_ a language in order to succeed, it must tackle the full ecosystem of tooling that makes engineers effective using the language.
+This includes not only a compiler and standard library, but also a broad range of other tools that enable engineers to be more effective, efficient, or productive.

 **We will provide a reference implementation.** This helps the language have a